n8willis/opentype-shaping-documents/opentype-shaping-gujarati.md

 #### 2.7: Final consonants ####

 Seventh, all final consonants must be tagged.
-Consonants that occur after the base consonant _and_ after a dependent vowel (matra) sign must be tagged with  `POS_FINAL_CONSONANT`.
+Consonants that occur after the base consonant or syllable base _and_ after a dependent vowel (matra) sign must be tagged with  `POS_FINAL_CONSONANT`.

 > Note: Final consonants occur only in Sinhala and should not be